Kristuponas/WebApp/README.md

   - cd WebApp/backend
   - lua server.lua

-As for now there's login box to input credentials, only one available user:
-  - Username: admin; Password: 1234
-  - If credentials are correct the console should output: Login successful
-  - Otherwise console should output: Wrong credentials

-That's it for now...
+As for now there's Sign In/Up forms.
+Sign Up form has validations for strong password, checks if the user is not already in the local database.